pbakun/visa-reservation-olsztyn/readme.md

 1. Install Node.JS
 2. Run `npm install`
 3. In `index.js` fill your data: FirstName, LastName, Email and Phone number.
-4. Verify if script works.
+4. Start script with `npm start`.
 You should have browser opening every 10 seconds until available date is found.